We want to provide high quality services at all times - please see What can you expect from us?

 We aim to learn lessons from the complaints we receive and improve our performance and service.
 Where members of the public have shared their demographic details we will use this to analyse complaints.
 We will produce annual reports that analyse complaints by service area and type and subject of complaint and put forward actions to be taken in response to significant areas of concern.

-Our Director of Planning and Partnerships is the Authority’s Statutory Monitoring Officer and will have overall responsibility for the operation of the Complaints Policy and Procedure.
+The Solicitor, as the Authority’s Statutory Deputy Monitoring Officer, will have overall responsibility for the operation of the Complaints Policy and Procedure.